Materials

 Recycle

 The MAC launched in-terminal recycling at MSP in 1997.
-To help travelers at MSP recycle right, the MAC utilizes easy-to-understand standardized labels designed by Recycle Across America, a Twin Cities-based non-profit whose mission is to avoid confusion at the recycling bin.
-This has helped the MAC send an average 1,600 tons of material on for recycling in recent years.
+To help travelers at MSP recycle right, the MAC utilizes easy-to-understand, standardized labels designed by Recycle Across America, a Twin Cities-based non-profit whose mission is to avoid confusion at the recycling bin.
+This has helped the MAC recycle an average of 1,600 tons of material annually over recent years.